Reporting a Safeguarding Concern

 Some examples of these could be:

 • A coach/manager being abusive to a referee or to players or parents

 • A manager not having an in date DBS certificate

 These are some examples but there are many other situations which could be poor practice.
 If you are worried about poor practice in your club then please speak to your Club Welfare Officer they are in a position to best deal with the situation.
-However if you feel that your concern is not being dealt with or if there is another reason that you don’t want to talk to the Club Welfare Officer, please fill out the poor practice form or email Support@sheffieldfa.com
+However if you feel that your concern is not being dealt with or if there is another reason that you don’t want to talk to the Club Welfare Officer, please email us at Support@sheffieldfa.com